edulcorante-hub/thisblog-astro-template/src/content/projects/this-blog.md

 github: "Soon available on Github"
 ---

-# Edulcorante Blog
+## Edulcorante Blog

-This project is the creation of my personal blog, a space where I combine technology, exploration, and reflections.
+This project is this personal blog, a space created to combine technology, exploration, and thoughts.
 Built with **Astro** and **Tailwind CSS**, it serves both as a portfolio and a personal journal.
+*Edulcorante* aims to be a "Container project" for everything that it will come next.

-## Goals
+## Aim

 - Showcase articles and projects in a clean, readable layout.
 - Blend professional content with personal explorations.